January to March

 • When: The second Saturday of April

-• Where: Tejikarao Shrine, Gifu Pref
+• Where: Tejikarao Shrine, Gifu

 Gon-Gon Festival